crispinprojects/talkcalendar/README.md

 * month view calendar
 * event details, location, start and end time can be entered and edited
 * export and import iCalendar files (backup and restore)
-* built-in speech synthesizer for reading out date, times and event titles
+* speech synthesizer for reading out date, times and event titles
 * talking clock
 * designed for accessibility
 * Sqlite3 database used to store events